 EPCOT FOR TODDLERS

-I’m torn over which park is better for toddlers – Epcot or Hollywood Studios.
+I’m torn over which park is better at Disney World for toddlers – Epcot or Hollywood Studios.
 With all the construction at Hollywood Studios, I may have to give it to Epcot, especially with the addition of Frozen Ever After.
 I was heartbroken when Maelstrom left, but I have to admit, I loved Frozen Ever After.
 Get yourself a FastPass!

 As far as rides for toddlers go, you can add Gran Fiesta Tour Starring the Three Caballeros in the Mexico Pavilion, Living with the Land (I love it, but it’s a tad boring for some), Spaceship Earth and The Seas With Nemo & Friends.